creationix/howtonode.org/articles/connect-it.markdown

 <connect-it/log-it.js>

-Connect modules also support a `setup` function that gets called once on server startup.
-This is a great place to setup variables used by the middleware.
+The setup function is a great place to setup variables used by the middleware across requests.
 In this case we're initializing the counter for the logger.

-In `handle` we are using a wrapping idiom to hook into the call to `writeHead`.
+In the handler we are using a wrapping idiom to hook into the call to `writeHead`.
 In JavaScript functions are values just like anything else.
 So a great way to wrap functions is to store a reference to the original implementation in a closure variable.
 Replace the function with a new one, and in the first line of the new function, put the old function definition back.
 Then on the last line of the replacement function call the original.
 This is a simple and efficient way to hook into existing object methods since they just look for properties by name and not references to actual function objects.

-The standalone `puts` call will be called at the beginning of each request cycle, and the nested `puts` will be called on the way out by means of the nested `writeHead` function.
+The standalone `console.log` call will be called at the beginning of each request cycle, and the nested `console.log` will be called on the way out by means of the nested `writeHead` function.

 ## Built-in Middleware